verghost/vlc-lua-docs/m/osd/index.md

 ### Parameters
 - `position` Integer from 0 to 100
-- `type` String value: can be either "horizontal" or "vertical" (refers to indicate slider orientaiton)
+- `type` Either `"horizontal"` or `"vertical"` to indicate slider orientaiton
 - Optional
 	- `id` OSD channel ID; uses default channel if one is not provided

 ----
 # OSD Channels
-Elements are dsiplayed on individual OSD "channels" (a type of Subpicture channel), which can be created or cleared via the OSD module.
+Elements are dsiplayed on individual OSD channels (a type of Subpicture channel), which can be created or cleared.

 ## `channel_register()`